Free Things to Do in Sheffield City Centre with Children

 Free Entertainment for Kids in Sheffield

 As you can see, there are plenty of free things to do in Sheffield City Centre with children.
-There’s plenty more to discover too.
+There’s plenty more to discover too and lots of stuff to do in Sheffield.
 Another thing that we love to do is to visit the bookshop Waterstones in the city centre.
 The shop has a great children’s section with lots of children’s books and toys and there are often free activities such as colouring sheets and pens available for little ones to enjoy too.
 Sheffield Cathedral is another place that’s free to visit as well.